"This Drawing Looks Intelligent"

 Respect for the creative process can be translated into supportive actions such as appropriate facilitation, but it cannot stop there.
 Respect for the art product in the form of supportive actions such as: documentation, presentation, exposure, and opportunities to sell art through exhibitions are equally important.
 It provides the necessary encouraging validation for the art and the artist: “...this is your body of work that you've been making.
 This is a significant part of your life and

-(Baaijens, 1998), says Christine Tarkowski, Artist-in-Residence at Little City Foundation.
+time and production “ (Baaijens, 1998), says Christine Tarkowski, Artist-in-Residence at Little City Foundation.
 John Ploof, also an Artist-in-Residence at Little City Foundation, adds: “To exhibit the work is a crucial factor in having it to be able to communicate...”
 Ploof continues by stating that: “...The art work has formed a new arena not only between artists and the art world, but also between the artists and society.
 There is an importance, and in fact an urgency to the intersection that forms of art and democracy, where there is room for multiple points of view that become clear and articulated and become communication in ways that can only happen, or at least happen very well through the process of making art “ (Baaijens, 1998).
 Respect for the art product translates into respect for the voice of artists with developmental impairments, and respect for their place in society.

 The final section of the video documents the first art exhibition ever held at Austin Special.
 The lunchroom of the work center was transformed into an exhibition space for the occasion.
 Artist Peter Kuczwara, a client at Austin Special, who looked depressed and did not interact in the work center environment earlier in the video tape, can be seen smiling and engaged with his art, and the people interested in his art at the exhibition.
 This change in behavior is a testimony to the transformative effect that respect for a person’s art can have.
 For Peter, the exhibition of his work was the first time his family, staff, and peers, were able to see a side of him that he has never been able to show before.
 Peter's art is selling well, and is now enhancing many people’s lives.